WDYS (AM)

-WDYS (1480 kHz) is a commercial AM radio station broadcasting a Country format.
-Licensed to Somonauk, Illinois, it serves DeKalb County and the Fox Valley, suburbs west of Chicago.
-It is owned by Nelson Multimedia Inc., with programming coming from Westwood One's "America's Best Music" service.
+WDYS (1480 kHz) is a commercial AM radio station licensed to Somonauk, Illinois, United States, serving DeKalb County and the Fox Valley, suburbs west of Chicago.
+It is owned by Nelson Multimedia Inc. and features country format known as "Woody County 101.5".
+The studios and transmitter are co-located on Frazier Road in Plano.

-WDYS is powered at 250 watts by day, and only 10 watts at night.
-Programming is also heard on 250-watt FM translator W268DB at 101.5 MHz, licensed to Yorkville.
-The studios and transmitter are on Frazier Road in Plano.
+Programming is also heard on 250-watt FM translator W268DB (101.5 FM), licensed to Yorkville.